Defense Secretary Says Trump Ordered Him To Let Eddie Gallagher Retire As Navy SEAL

 "This is all about ego and retaliation.
 This has nothing to do with good order and discipline.
 They could have taken my Trident at any time they wanted.
 Now they're trying to take it after the president restored my rank," Gallagher said.

-It is unclear where the events of the last few days leave the Trident Review Board proceedings for Gallagher's three supervising officers: Lt.
+It is unclear where the events of the last few days leave the Trident review board proceedings for Gallagher's three supervising officers: Lt.
 Jacob Portier, Lt.
 Cmdr.
 Robert Breisch and Lt.
 Thomas MacNeil.